Diploma of Paramedical Science degree pathway

-As you can see, there are some credible universities in that list.
+As you can see, there are some credible universities in this list.
 These are forward-thinking universities who see great merit in APC graduates becoming part of the paramedicine student cohort.
 The above information can be subject to change.

-Shared subjects across the Diploma and Bachelor of Paramedicine
+Shared subjects across the diploma and Bachelor of Paramedic Science

-Data gathered from 11 universities offering the bachelor’s degree in paramedic science indicates some clear commonalities across the core subjects.
+A recent report showcasing 11 universities offering the bachelor’s degree, shows clear commonalities across the core paramedical subjects.